-Structure of water droplet on platinum surface
+4. Structure of water droplet on platinum surface

-Figure 6 shows the two-dimensional density distributions of the equilibrium water droplets.
+Figure 6 shows the two-dimensional density distributions of the water droplets for 2048 water molecules system averaged from 1900 ps to 2000 ps.
 In the case of S-H potential, the droplet finally spread to almost monolayer and only a few molecules stayed on the film.
-On the other hand, in the case of the Z-P potential, a liquid droplet with a contact angle on the monolayer was observed.
+On the other hand, in the case of Z-P potential, a liquid droplet with a contact angle on the monolayer was observed.
 This is the first realization of stable droplet structure on the precursor film with molecular dynamics level calculation.
-Even though the existence of the precursor film is anticipated, the clear physical understanding of the three phase contact line has not been obtained.
-The simple relation obtained for the Lennard-Jones fluid was that the interface potential strength was proportional to the cosine of contact angle [1].
-This could be readily imagined by the analogy to the Young's equation.
-However, the stronger interaction in the Z-P potential now resulted the less wetting structure compared with the S-H potential.
+Even though existence of the precursor film is anticipated, the clear physical understanding of the three phase contact line has not been obtained.
+The simple relation obtained for Lennard-Jones fluid was that the interface potential strength was proportional to the cosine of contact angle (Maruyama et al., 1998).
+This could be really imagined by the analogy to the Young's equation.
+However, the stronger interaction in Z-P potential now resulted the less wetting structure compared with S-H potential.
 The reason for this apparently controversial result can be explained as follows.
 The monolayer was very dense and there was space between the monolayer and the droplet.
 The dense monolayer repulses the other molecules, so that the effective potential between a platinum surface and the droplet on the monolayer is weakened.
 Hence, the layer concentration of the monolayer leads to the larger contact angle (less wettable).

-Figure 6 Two-dimensional density profiles of water droplet on fcc (111) platinum surface.
+Fig. 6 Two-dimensional density profiles of water droplet on fcc (111) platinum surface.